secondRZ/swe-interview/topics/st-notes.md

 * Build: Compile and create executable.
 * Clean: Removes any files created from `Build`.
 Things in the bin and obj folders.
 * Rebuild = Clean + Build.
 For a multi-project solution, "rebuild solution" does a "clean" followed by a "build" for each project \(possibly in parallel\).
 Whereas a "clean solution" followed by a "build solution" first cleans all projects \(possibly in parallel\) and then builds all projects \(possibly in parallel\).
 This difference in sequencing of events can become significant when inter-project dependencies come into play.
+* You can rewind execution while debugging by dragging the yellow arrow

 ### Nuget